St. Paul's School (Louisiana)

 Saint Paul's School is a private all-boys Lasallian high school, located in Covington, Louisiana just to the north of New Orleans, United States.
-Located in the Roman Catholic Archdiocese of New Orleans, the school is run by the Christian Brothers and is one of over 1,000 Lasallian schools in more than 80 countries.
+Located in the Archdiocese of New Orleans, the school is run by the Christian Brothers and is one of over 1,000 Lasallian schools in more than 80 countries.
 It is part of 300+ years of history originating from the founding of the Christian Brother Schools by Saint Jean Baptiste de La Salle.
 In 2015 and again in 2021, the United States Department of Education recognized Saint Paul's School as a National Blue Ribbon School of Excellence.

 History

 In 1904, a group of residents of the Covington area banded together to fund the building of a new public school.
 After acquiring a tract of land and building a one-story, 2 bedroom building, the school, called Dixon Academy, opened in 1907.
 The school failed to attract enough students to remain viable.

 In 1911, the school property was sold to the Benedictines of nearby Saint Joseph Abbey.
 The school was renamed Saint Paul's, and reopened in September, 1911, with only 48 students.
 By the end of the first session, enrollment numbered 70 boarders and 30 day students.

 Meanwhile, nineteen French Christian Brothers had emigrated to Louisiana from France and Mexico, having been exiled for political reasons and purchased the school from the Benedictines.

 Although Saint Paul's originally taught students only at high school level, it grew to encompass middle and elementary levels; this continued into the 1950s.
 However, by the 1960s there were enough other schools in the area to allow Saint Paul's to begin to eliminate the younger grades, with the intention of focusing on a college preparatory curriculum.
 By the late 1970s, the school had a six-year program, 7th-12th grades.
 The 1981-82 year was the final session with a 7th grade class, and the school continues a five-year program to this day.

 The original Dixon Academy building (known as Dixon Hall on campus) had long been supplanted by other buildings, but remained standing and used for storage.
 In November 1981, during Thanksgiving break, the building burned to the ground; a forensic investigation determined old electrical wiring to be the cause.
 Using bricks from the original structure, a patio/garden area was created on the site, and dubbed "Founders' Circle".